peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

  Specifies what kind of data a message body is.

  A media type consists of a top-level type (the general category of the data), a subtype (the specific type), and an optional list of parameters.
-For example, the media type  `text/plain; charset = utf-8` text/plain; charset = utf-8 is a text media type ("text"), namely, a plain text type ("plain"), and the parameters say that the data uses UTF-8, a Unicode character encoding ("charset = utf-8").
+For example, the media type  `text/plain; charset = utf-8`  is a text media type ("text"), namely, a plain text type ("plain"), and the parameters say that the data uses UTF-8, a Unicode character encoding ("charset = utf-8").
 Other top-level types include "audio", "video", and "application".

  A media type is sometimes known as a "MIME type", for Multipurpose Internet Mail Extensions, the standard that introduced media types.

  This type is immutable, meaning its values can't be changed once it' s created.
 To create a changeable media type object, use the MediaTypeBuilder class.

- <b>Note:</b> According to RFC 2049, unrecognized subtypes of the top-level type  `multipart` multipart must be treated as  `multipart/mixed` multipart/mixed and unrecognized media types as the media type  `application/octet-stream` application/octet-stream .
+ <b>Note:</b> According to RFC 2049, unrecognized subtypes of the top-level type  `multipart`  must be treated as  `multipart/mixed`  and unrecognized media types as the media type  `application/octet-stream`  .

   ### Member Summary
 * <code>[public static readonly PeterO.Mail.MediaType ApplicationOctetStream;](#ApplicationOctetStream)</code> - Specifies the media type "application/octet-stream", used for arbitrary binary data.